-The award was set up in 2016 to honour a participant on the Chelsea Foundation’s social inclusion programmes who has shown the commitment, dedication and spirit that the legendary Blues striker was famous for.
+The award was set up in 2016 to honour a coach, participant or volunteer on the Chelsea Foundation’s social inclusion programmes who has shown the commitment, dedication and spirit that the legendary Blues striker was famous for.

 This year's award went to Chelsea Foundation coach Ellie, who has worked tirelessly for the Foundation while studying at St Mary’s University, assisting with practical workshops at the University while also leading on aspects of those workshops.

 While doing this she has also worked on or at the Foundation’s Football Development Centres, soccer schools, after school clubs and is often called upon last minute to help mentor others and assist with other work.

 Ellie, who was joined at Stamford Bridge by parents Kath and Rodney plus brother Sam, said: ‘I have been involved with the Foundation for a while, first as a student and now as a member of staff and I have loved every minute.

 ‘I always want to do more and have been able to work on the Football Development Centres with the girls and with the disability players which have been two of my proudest moments.